s8sg/faas-flow/README.md

     return
 }
 ```
-After building and deploying, it will give you a openfaas function that orchestrates calling `Func2` with the output of `Func1`
+After building and deploying, it will give you an OpenFaaS function that orchestrates calling `Func2` with the output of `Func1`

 ## Use Cases